- What is the definition of homeless children and youth?

 - Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings;

 - Migratory children who qualify as homeless because they are living in circumstances described above; and

-The Homeless Children and Youth Program has been designed to assist children and youth who are experiencing homelessness and their families regarding educational issues.
-If a homeless child or youth is experiencing difficulty in enrolling in school, please contact the Homeless Children and Youth Office at (202) 654-6123, to obtain referral information to the Local Lead Homeless Liaison for the relevant school or school district where the child/youth attends.
+The Homeless Education Program has been designed to assist children and youth who are experiencing homelessness and their families regarding educational issues.
+If a homeless child or youth is experiencing difficulty in enrolling in school, please contact the Homeless Education Program at (202) 654-6123, to obtain referral information for the local education agency (LEA) or school-based homeless liaison for the relevant school or school district where the child/youth attends.